tensorflow/addons/.github/ISSUE_TEMPLATE/bug-performance-report.md

 - CUDA/cuDNN version (if compiling/running with GPGPU):
 - GPU model and memory:

-You can obtain the TensorFlow version with python -c "import tensorflow as tf; print(tf.GIT_VERSION, tf.VERSION)"

 **Describe the bug**

 A clear and concise description of what the bug is.